MicrosoftDocs/azure-devops-docs/docs/user-guide/what-happened-vsts.md

 Follow the [Azure DevOps release notes](/vsts/release-notes/index) to get news on the latest updates!

-## Do I have to use dev.azure.com now?
+## Can I still use visualstudio.com

+Yes.
+We've moved to the new `dev.azure.com` domain name as the primary URL for new organizations.
+(Specifically, `https://dev.azure.com/{your organization}/{your project}`.)
+If you'd like to change your URL to be based on `dev.azure.com` as the primary, an organization administrator can change this from the organization settings page.

-Although the service URLs for Azure DevOps are now `https://dev.azure.com/{your organization}/{your project}`, Microsoft will support servicing from the visualstudio.com domain (`https://{your organization}.visualstudio.com/{your project}`) for some time after **September 5, 2018**.
+Microsoft will continue to support servicing from the visualstudio.com domain (`https://{your organization}.visualstudio.com/{your project}`) for some time after **September 5, 2018**.
 You can continue to access your organization and projects through visualstudio.com until a to-be-determined date.

 We will post news about this transition on the [Microsoft DevOps blog](https://devblogs.microsoft.com/devops/) and in the [Azure DevOps release notes](https://docs.microsoft.com/en-us/vsts/release-notes/index).

-We will also update this page as status changes.

-## I preferred the old user interface.
-How do I go back?
+## Can I still use the old interface?

 At this time, you can still use the previous user interface by choosing your profile icon and selecting **Preview features** from the drop-down menu.